22-year-old golfer from Wake Forest earns spot in the 2024 Masters Tournament

 "College is really hard to give up," Akshay told ABC11 in 2019, "just because of the social aspect of it.
 Playing with a team and trying to win a national championship sounds like heaven, but I know what I want to do, and I know what I want to pursue."

-In 2024, Akshay has his chance to prove it was all worth it and dominate the PGA Tour.
+In 2024, Akshay has his chance to prove it was all worth it and dominate.

 The 88th Masters Tournament kicks off in Georgia on Thursday on ESPN.